pierva/logs-analysis-project/README.md

 ```
 Also, you can save these aliasas in your .bash_profile to make them availabe to every new terminal.

-Further instructions on how to install postres can be found [here](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3).
+Further instructions on how to install postgres can be found [here](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3).

 After installing postgres on your machine you can create the "postgres" and "vagrant" roles with the following command:
 ```sh